About Dade County

 Veterans Memorial Park

-Adjacent to the 1926 Dade County Historic Courthouse and downtown Trenton square is Veterans Memorial Park.
+Adjacent to the 1926 Dade County Historic Courthouse, the park is part of the downtown Trenton Square.
 Dedicated to the veterans of Dade County, the park has a gazebo, picnic tables, park benches, and multiple monuments honoring veterans from several wars.